I am an experienced day gecko breeder and tree frog keeper who takes interest in the biological sciences.

 How Difficult Is the Gecko to Care for as a Pet?

 The most important consideration when choosing the right gecko for a pet is whether you will be able to provide it with the care it needs.
-Most species actually need pretty much the same thing, a well set up terrarium, the right temperature and humidity, good UV lighting, a good diet that provides sufficient calcium.
-However, some species are considered “easier” to keep than others.
+Most species actually need pretty much the same things: a well-set-up terrarium, the right temperature and humidity, good UV lighting, and a good diet that provides sufficient calcium.
+However, some species are considered easier to keep than others.

-This does not mean that you can get away with neglecting your “easy species”.
-If you don’t care for your leopard gecko, it will develop problems and die, just as much as the “difficult” blue tailed day gecko, P. cepediana.
-However, some species are definitely more delicate than others and can die for no apparent reason even when kept by experienced herpetologists.
-Also, geckos that require high humidity, will require more frequent misting (up to four times a day) than desert species.
+This does not mean that you can get away with neglecting your “easy species.”
+If you don’t care for your "easy" leopard gecko, it will develop problems and die just the same as a “difficult” blue-tailed day gecko, P. cepediana.
+However, some species are definitely more delicate than others and can die for no apparent reason, even when kept by experienced herpetologists.
+Also, geckos that require high humidity will require more frequent misting (up to four times a day) than desert species.

 Can the Gecko Be Handled?